April 15, 2022CMMS

 - Attachments such as images, manuals, and SOPs

 Looking to customize a work order of your own?
-MaintainX has a free library of standardized work order templates to get you started:
+MaintainX has a free library of SOP templates to get you started:

 Lifecycle of Maintenance Work Orders

-Maintenance work orders are living documents.
+Maintenance WOs are living documents.
 Translation: they go through several stages from beginning to end.
-The following workflow is typical of standard work orders across industry lines:
+The following workflow is typical of standard operating procedures (SOPs) across industry lines:

 - Production: The manager contemplates the resources and work needed to complete a maintenance job and then assigns the task to an appropriate technician, along with a deadline for completion.